-Vitamins for stroke recovery can help boost brain health, but beware of snake oil salesmen, as there’s no one-pill-fits-all answer.
+Vitamins for stroke recovery can help boost brain health, but beware that no single pill fits all.

-Then, we’ll share an updated list of the best vitamins for stroke recovery.
+Then, we’ll share an updated list of the best vitamins to enhance stroke recovery.

 Take Supplements for Stroke Recovery with Extreme Caution